kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 ### Citadel Docks

 - Click the Options icon to Hardsave before the CS
-- Double Quick Save Hotshot to Coordinate Warp within the Dock Module:
+- Double Quick Save Hotshot to Coordinate Warp party within the Dock Module:
   - Load the first Prologue Hawk Hard Save (last in list)
   - QS and load the Dock Module Hard Save (2nd from top)
   - Activate AMG on the load and open the Options Menu